London volunteers warned over social media use

 LONDON Volunteers working at the London Olympics have been warned not to give away breaking news about athletes or disclose the location of politicians and celebrities through online comments or pictures posted on social media sites.

-A spokesman for the London Organising Committee said that security was one concern, but that it was normal for organisations to explain how workers should use social media.
+A spokesman for the London Organising Committee said that security was one concern, but that it was normal for organizations to explain how workers should use social media.

 "We understand that many of our Games Makers (volunteers) will want to use social media to share their exciting experiences at London 2012 with their friends and family," the spokesman said.